aroucadi/evermore_app/recall-mvp/docs/ARCHITECTURE/01_system_design.md

 ## 1. High-Level Architecture

-Recall is built on a **Clean Architecture** backbone, prioritizing separation of concerns and dependency injection.
+Evermore is built on a **Clean Architecture** backbone, prioritizing separation of concerns and dependency injection.

 ```mermaid
 graph TD